FerallOut/2020.03_GenomeAnalysisCourse/notebooks/2020_04_17_Canu_Spades_assembly.md

         * the summary of contig lengths.

 You can use the k-mer corrected read histograms with tools like GenomeScope to estimate heterozygosity and genome size.
 In particular, histograms with more than 1 peak likely indicate a heterozygous genome.
 See the Canu FAQ for some suggested parameters.

 * <prefix>.contigs.fasta - assembled sequence where contigs are the primary output
-    * <prefix>.unitigs.fasta - assembled sequence where unitigs are the primary output split at alternate paths
-    * <prefix>.unassembled.fasta - assembled sequence where unassembled are the leftover pieces

 ***